Mosquito Fogging and Other Forms of Residential Mosquito Control

 What Is Mosquito Fogging?

-Mosquito fogging is a way to kill large numbers of adult mosquitos all at the same time.
-It involves dispersing a synthetic pesticide into the area via a spray of very small droplets.
-The technique of dispersing these droplets into the air is called fogging and is typically accomplished by means of special machinery.
+Mosquito fogging is a way to kill large numbers of adult mosquitos at the same time.
+You’re actually spraying small droplets of a synthetic pesticide into the area.
 When adult mosquitos come in contact with droplets of the pesticide that linger in the air after the fogging is complete, they are killed instantly, meaning they no longer pose a threat.

 Is Mosquito Fogging Harmful to Humans or Wildlife?